raincatcher-beta/raincatcher-cli/README.md

 ```
 export PATH="$PATH:$HOME/[path-to-wfm-cli-repo]"
 ```
-3. Clone all the wfm repos:
+3. This will clone all the wfm repos:
 ```
 wfm clone
 ```
-4. npm install in each repo:
+4. This will run `npm install` in each repo :
 ```
 wfm install
 ```
-5. npm link the wfm modules into the parent apps
+5. This will run `npm link` for all the wfm modules in each of the apps:
 ```
 wfm link
 ```